 BOR-funded projects: Biochar project planned for this fall with inoculation and planting in the spring and Hazardous fuels reduction project next to the RM 199 Project.

-Kim mentioned a 3-D printing technology at UNM with micro rhizome fungi based on the structure of the soil you want it to go into (includes inoculum), and it stays in place.
+Kim mentioned a 3-D printing technology at UNM with mycorrhizal fungi based on the structure of the soil you want it to go into (includes inoculum), and it stays in place.

 Action Item: Kim will connect Scial with the UNM researcher doing this work.

-Jenny with NMDFG asks if the biochar work will be monitored.
+Ginny with NMDGF asks if the biochar work will be monitored.
 Schiel says yes, this is planned.
 He notes soil amendment seems to be the key to success based on his experience.
 Dead and downed cottonwoods will be more of an issue going forward.

 Debbie L. mentions UNM has been looking at how to support the Wood for Life movement, to get downed wood to the places that need it.
 MRGCD has a tub grinder to make mulch.
 Thersa notes mulch is a high value commodity that can serve multiple purposes.